Enhancing radiology report generation through pre-trained language models

 Abstract

-In the healthcare field, the ability to integrate and to process data from various modalities, such as medical images, clinical notes and patient records, plays a central role %is of paramount importance in order to enable in enabling Artificial Intelligence models to provide more informed answers.
-This aspect raises the demand for models that can integrate information available in different forms (e.g., text and images), such as multi-modal Transformers, which are sophisticated architectures able to process and to fuse information across different modalities.
-Moreover, the scarcity of large datasets in several healthcare domains poses the challenge of properly exploiting pre-trained models, with the additional aim of minimising the needed computational resources.
+In the healthcare field, the ability to integrate and process data from various modalities, such as medical images, clinical notes, and patient records, plays a central role in enabling Artificial Intelligence models to provide more informed answers.
+This aspect raises the demand for models that can integrate information available in different forms (e.g., text and images), such as multi-modal Transformers, which are sophisticated architectures able to process and fuse information across different modalities.
+Moreover, the scarcity of large datasets in several healthcare domains poses the challenge of properly exploiting pre-trained models, with the additional aim of minimizing the needed computational resources.
 This paper presents a solution to the problem of generating narrative (free-text) radiology reports from an input X-ray image.
 The proposed architecture integrates a pre-trained image encoder with a pre-trained large language model, based on a Transformer architecture.
-We have fine tuned the resulting multi-modal architecture on a public available dataset (MIMIC-CXR); we have evaluated different variants of such an architecture concerning different image encoders (CheXNet and ViT) as well as different positional encoding methods.
-We report on the results we have obtained in terms of BERTScore, a significant metric that has emerged for evaluating the quality of text summarization, as well as in terms of BLUE and ROUGE, standard text quality measures based on n-grams.
+We fine-tuned the resulting multi-modal architecture on a publicly available dataset (MIMIC-CXR); we evaluated different variants of such an architecture concerning different image encoders (CheXNet and ViT) as well as different positional encoding methods.
+We report on the results we obtained in terms of BERTScore, a significant metric that has emerged for evaluating the quality of text summarization, as well as in terms of BLEU and ROUGE, standard text quality measures based on n-grams.
 We also show how different positional encoding methods may influence the attention map on the original X-ray image.
+We finally report the evaluation given by expert radiologists by considering the number of “errors” they found on the generated report.

 Lingua originaleInglese